VenissaCarolQuadros/CanHap501/labs/Lab4.md

 </video>

 #### Randomizing the loop time
-To randomize the loop time I added two further key events to enable and disable random loop times (keys n and m respectively).
+To randomize the loop time I added two more key events to enable and disable random loop times (keys n and m respectively).

     if (random)
         looptime= times[new Random().nextInt(times.length)]*250;